 We also believe engagement of our PP/vulnerable families is key and continue to develop our communication with these families whilst being mindful to protect these families from any kind of stigmatisation or stereotyping.

-Through robust diagnostic assessment carried out by Phase Leaders, the Deputy Head (PP lead) and the Headteacher supported by LSAs and class teachers during termly PP meetings/Pupil Progress Meetings (PPMs) we are able to ensure our approach to supporting our disadvantaged pupils is responsive to common challenges and individual needs.
+Through robust diagnostic assessment carried out by Phase Leaders, the Deputy Head (Assessment lead) and the Headteacher supported by LSAs and class teachers during termly PP meetings/Pupil Progress Meetings (PPMs) we are able to ensure our approach to supporting our disadvantaged pupils is responsive to common challenges and individual needs.